 - Dry eye by reduced tear production (ADDE)

 - Dry eye by excessive evaporation (EDE)

 - The pathologies of eyelids symptomatic, including Meibomian Glands Dysfunction (MGD).

 Thanks to the innovative protocol I.C.P.
 Dry eye (usable with I.C.P.
-Tearscope and MGD), in a few and fast steps inside a wizard will be possible to classify in automatic and precise way the dry eye category in relation to the made examinations so as to be able to undertake the treatment more suitable for the solution of the problem.
-Exploiting the technology of I.C.P.
-Tearscope, will be defined on which tear layer there is a deficiency, analyzing singly:
+OSA, I.C.P.
+Tearscope and MGD), in a few and fast steps inside a wizard will be possible to classify in automatic and precise way the dry eye category in relation to the examinations done in order to be able to undertake the treatment more suitable for the solution of the problem.
+Exploiting the technology of I.C.P., will be defined on which tear layer there is a deficiency, analyzing singly:

 - Thickness of the lipid layer LLT

 - Mucin analysis (through N.I.B.U.T. o B.U.T.)